-- The top-paying states were Alaska, Washington, New Jersey, New Hampshire, Connecticut.
+- The top-paying states were Alaska, Washington, New Jersey, New Hampshire, and Connecticut.

 What Is the Employment Outlook?

-The number of jobs for commercial divers in the U.S. is expected to rise by 11 percent between 2016 and 2026, which is faster than average.2 Of course, the employment prospects might be better in some industries and locations than others, as shown by data from 2018.1
+According to the Occupational Outlook Handbook, the number of jobs for commercial divers in the U.S. is expected to rise by seven percent between 2018 and 2028, which is faster than average.
+Of course, the employment prospects might be better in some industries and locations than others, as shown by OES data from 2018.

 The industry areas with the highest level of employment were:

 - Support activities for water transportation